-This unit offers students an opportunity for critical reflection on corporate governance mechanisms in the Australian legal terrain.
+This unit offers you an opportunity for critical reflection on corporate governance mechanisms in the Australian legal terrain.
 It is designed to develop critical evaluative skills to enhance effective governance performance of bodies and individuals in corporate entities.
 The aim of the unit is to facilitate an innovative and integrated understanding of legal mechanisms and practices inherent in the governance of corporations,

 in their various forms, in the commercial and social settings.

-Students will be covering six main topics, including:
+You will be covering six main topics, including:

 - Acquainting with the law of corporate governance